-- · Pain Control at Home
+- Pain Control at Home

 - Swelling

 - Icing & Elevating

 - Resuming Home Medications

-- Changing Your Dressing
+- Incision Care

 - Complications After Surgery

 - Returning to Work

 - Returning to Driving

-- Dental Work and Medical Procedures
+- Dental Work & Medical Procedures

+- Returning to Physical Activities

 Important:

 Please do not walk or stand for more than a total of 5 minutes each hour.
 This is the time allotted for activities such as trips to the bathroom, changing position, preparing a snack, etc. This applies for a minimum of 2 weeks after surgery, but possibly longer if there is no significant improvement in range of motion.
 Increased walking may promote swelling, make your thigh muscles sore, tight, and restrict your knee from bending further.
 The focus should be on bending and straightening your knee frequently every hour.